humansensinglab/3dgs-vulkan-cpp/README.md

 - ✅ **Cross-platform**: Runs on Windows, macOS, and Linux (Currently working to give support)
 - ✅ **Any GPU vendor**: NVIDIA, AMD, Intel, Apple Silicon
+- ✅ **Python Integration**: Planning on providing a Python binding for visualization from Python (currently developing)

 ---